zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_manifest_tool_user_guide.rst

   This attribute is the file path of a Jinja2 [6]_ template.
   The TF-M manifest tool uses Jinja2 template engine for file generations.
   It can be a relative path to TF-M root directory or an absolute path.
-  Enviroment variables are supported.
+  Environment variables are supported.

 - ``output``

   The output file of the ``template``.
   Both absolute path and relative path to the directory specified by ``-o/--outdir`` are supported.
-  Enviroment variables are supported.
+  Environment variables are supported.

 **The tfm_generated_file_list.yaml is essential to build TF-M.**